nobodyscripts/LeafBlowerScript/Readme.md

 Removed Config.ahk
 Hotkeys remain in Hotkeys.ahk for the moment
 Adjusted the window title searched for, to stop script running if in lbr discord
-Logging now checks for previous log being written to reduce chance of clash Fixed afk mode issue with transparent panel check
+Logging now checks for previous log being written to reduce chance of clash
+Fixed afk mode issue with transparent panel check

 F3: Fixed travel to card packs button new location
 F3: Updated the open button locations
 F3: Fix perma loop if buying is disabled

 F5: Added check before traveling to see if there are boosts to use

 F6: Borbventures now checks each slot based on the arrow, allowing for detailed
     mode on or off.
 F6: Fixed the constant refreshing issues in detailed off mode.
 F6: Rechecks party buttons to avoid single borb starts
 F6: No longer attempts to start borbventures when already full before next
     refresh

 F9: Fixed the callback error in NormalBoss.ahk
 F9: Removed perma loop disable on cards mode
 F9: Fixed secondaries usage of the settings folder
 F9: Checks for arrows in borbventure not existing when swap to cards
 F9: Forced use of wind and grav when in gf or ss zone
+F9: Brew: Fix flickering tooltip

 F10: Fixed initial traveling looping with nature event inactive